JiMcNulty/FDC/README.md

 1. X gantry on the opposite side of the X endstop at the end, touching the aluminum

 ### Measure and generate profile
- 2. Edit measure_thermal_behavior.py and change the required parameters.
+1. Edit measure_thermal_behavior.py and change the required parameters.
- 5. <b>TRAM_EVERYTIME = True</b> - Only z_tilt printers are supported at the moment
+2. <b>TRAM_EVERYTIME = True</b> - Only z_tilt printers are supported at the moment
- 6. Make sure the frame is at the lowest temperature possible (like after it was idle for a night)
+3. Make sure the frame is at the lowest temperature possible (like after it was idle for a night)
- 7. If you have any fans / nevermore, start them after the first mesh is done
+4. If you have any fans / nevermore, start them after the first mesh is done
+5. Run it on your PI

 ```
 nohup python3 measure_thermal_behavior.py 0.1 > out.txt &